"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Methodology

-We also asked about how respondents stayed socially connected to colleagues~(\Qsocialconnection) and about work-related challenges while working from home and how impactful these challenges are~(\Qchallenges).
+We also asked about how respondents stayed socially connected to colleagues~(\Qsocialconnection), about work-related challenges while working from home, and how impactful these challenges are~(\Qchallenges).

-To quantify and model which factors are associated with the change to team productivity, we included team culture factors as items in the Team-Survey because team culture factors have been established as important factors of productivity~\cite{wagner18}.
-Related work has shown that there additional important team-related factors that can predict productivity include confidence and supportiveness of a team~\cite{murphy19}.
+To quantify and model which factors are associated with a change in team productivity, we included team culture factors as items in the Team-Survey because team culture factors have been established as important factors of productivity~\cite{wagner18}.
+Related work has shown that there are additional team-related factors that can predict productivity including confidence and supportiveness of a team~\cite{murphy19}.
 Therefore, we added a question to the survey with agreement about: (1) my manager is highly capable; (2) my team members are highly capable; (3) my team members are supportive of new ideas; and (4) I feel positively about other people on my team.

-\textbf{Participants.} In July 2020, the Team-Survey was sent to a random sample of 3,500 software engineers.
-We received 178 out of office responses giving us a pool of 3,322 potential participants, of whom 608 responded yielding about a 18\% response rate, which is comparable to other software engineering surveys~\cite{smith13}.
-The gender identification breakdown of respondents is as follows, 455 as men, 90 as women, 2 as non-binary/gender diverse, and 17 preferred not to answer.
+\textbf{Participants.} The Team-Survey was implemented with the Microsoft Forms Pro survey tool and participants were invited via personalized emails.
+Invitations were sent to a random sample of 3,500 software engineers in July 2020.
+We received 178 out of office responses giving us a pool of 3,322 potential participants, of whom 608 responded yielding about an 18\% response rate, which is comparable to other software engineering surveys~\cite{smith13}.
+There was no overlap between the invitees of the WFH-Survey and the Team-Survey.
+The gender identification breakdown of respondents is as follows, 455 identified as men, 90 as women, 2 as non-binary/gender diverse, and 17 preferred not to answer.
+While our survey collected the gender identity of respondents, we did not ask about the gender composition of teams as our scope was on team productivity.
+Thus, we did not analyze gender composition.

-Survey respondents did not receive compensation, but for each response USD \$2 were donated to the Black Lives Matter Global Network\footnote{https://blacklivesmatter.com} for a total of up to USD \$400.
+Survey respondents did not receive compensation, but for each response USD \$2 were donated to the Black Lives Matter Global Network\cite{blm} for a total of up to USD \$400.

 \textbf{Analysis.} To understand the overall trends of the responses and to quantify the themes that emerged in the Team-Survey we used visualizations and descriptive analyses.